Mother: Health

 A maternal death is defined by WHO as "the death of a woman while pregnant or within 42 days of termination of pregnancy, irrespective of the duration and site of the pregnancy, from any cause related to or aggravated by the pregnancy or its management but not from accidental or incidental causes".

 About 56% of maternal deaths occur in Sub-Saharan Africa and another 29% in South Asia.

 In 2006, the organization Save the Children has ranked the countries of the world, and found that Scandinavian countries are the safest places to give birth, whereas countries in sub-Saharan Africa are the least safe to give birth.
 This study argues a mother in the bottom ten ranked countries is over 750 times more likely to die in pregnancy or childbirth, compared to a mother in the top ten ranked countries, and a mother in the bottom ten ranked countries is 28 times more likely to see her child die before reaching their first birthday.

 The most recent data suggests that Italy, Sweden and Luxembourg are the safest countries in terms of maternal death and Afghanistan, Central African Republic and Malawi are the most dangerous.

 Childbirth can be a dangerous process in the absence of effective measures to reduce death.
 When none of these measure are taken, the maternal death rate has been estimated as being within the order of magnitude of 1,500 deaths per 100,000 births.
 Modern medicine has greatly alleviated the risk of childbirth.
 In modern Western countries the current maternal mortality rate is around 10 deaths per 100,000 births.

 Religious

 Nearly all world religions define tasks or roles for mothers through either religious law or through the glorification of mothers who served in substantial religious events.
 There are many examples of religious law relating to mothers and women.

 Major world religions which have specific religious law or religious texts that comment on mothers include: Christianity, Judaism, and Islam.
-Some examples of honoring motherhood include the Madonna or Blessed Virgin Mother Mary for Catholics, and the multiple positive references to active womanhood as a mother in the Book of Proverbs.
+Some examples of honoring motherhood include the veneration of the Blessed Virgin Mary as Mother of God and the multiple positive references to active womanhood as a mother in the Book of Proverbs.

 Hindu's Mother Goddess and Demeter of ancient Greek pre-Christian belief are also mothers.